orviwan/artisan-maker/src/html/article/gulp.md

 ---
 title: Gulp
 description: Do you need Gulp?
-How can it be integrated with Metalsmith workflows?
+Can it be integrated with Metalsmith?
 publish: 2016-03-02
 ---